-Come join in this friendly competition sponsored by Washtenaw Audubon!
+Come join in this friendly competition on Saturday, March 11, sponsored by Washtenaw Audubon!

 Here are the rules and regulations.
 Email us if you have any questions.

 Matthaei Botanical Gardens has started remodeling to convert the coat room and adjacent storage room to a handicap-accessible ramp connecting the main lobby with the classroom hallway.
 This will impact our meeting on February 15, and possibly the March 15 meeting as well.
 The impacts are as follows:

 This year we are trying something new: online registration for the Ann Arbor Christmas Bird Count.
 This is how we prefer that everyone register, as it will give us a complete (or mostly complete) database of participants and contact information.
 To register: